w3f/polkadot-wiki/docs/learn/learn-index.md

 Welcome to the learner's section of the Polkadot Wiki.

-Here, you will be able to learn how the Polkadot network works from the ground up - from how accounts on Polkadot, to the protocols that power the Polkadot network.
-If you are looking to begin your learning journey, whether you're a developer or someone who is just getting started with blockchain.
+Whether you are a developer or someone just getting started with blockchain, here you will learn how the Polkadot network works from the ground up - from accounts to the protocols that power the Polkadot network.

 There are a series of video tutorials which are also provided, which you may [find here](./learn-video-tutorials.md).